Meliox/FTPauto/README.md

 == Session manipulation ==
-      --pause            | Terminates transfer and leaves queue intact --stop             | Terminates transfer and remove queue and current id --start            | Begins transfer and let it finish queue --online           | Returns if transfer is online or not
+      --pause            | Terminates transfer and leaves queue intact --stop             | Terminates transfer and remove queue and current id --start            | Begins transfer from queue and let it finish queue.
+Only to be used for sessions!
+      --online           | Returns if transfer is online or not

 == Item manipulation ==